 2-pass development is a new methodology proposed by WaveMaker, specifically targeted at using a low-code platform in the most optimized manner to completely leverage the omnipresent citizen developers in an enterprise to usher an era of enterprise innovation.

 2-pass development methodology, as it says, includes two development passes:

-This setup can enable the enterprise citizen developers in a big way and usher in innovation within enterprise.
+This setup can enable the enterprise citizen developers in a big way and usher in innovation within the enterprise.
 “Democratization of app development” becomes a reality.
 WaveMaker platform is helping customers serve theirs.
-It is truly commendable how low code platforms like WaveMaker is helping add tremendous amounts of value to many enterprises by giving them the freedom to build codeless, intuitive technology at the click of the mouse.
+It is truly commendable how low-code platforms like WaveMaker is helping add tremendous amounts of value to many enterprises by giving them the freedom to build codeless, intuitive technology at the click of the mouse.